Sorting out terms

 Disorders of Sex Development, or DSD, is a relatively new term, announced in 2006 in a consensus statement of the U.S. and European endocrinological societies.
 Members of these societies sought to move past divisive arguments over the terms “hermaphrodite” and “intersex.”
 However, the new terminology sparked immediate controversy.
 Many people with intersex conditions strongly reject the term DSD as overly medicalized.
 The term “disorder” is seen as especially problematic because it reinforces the view that gender-atypical bodies are inherently pathological.
 As one intersex advocate put it, "I am a person, not a disorder."
 (Feder & Karkazis, 2008, p.
 34)

 Why did proponents of the term believe that DSD would be preferable to the term intersex?
-They wanted a term that was less politicized--not everyone born with an intersex condition wanted to associate with intersex activism.
-They also wanted a term that could help distinguish among a variety of medical conditions, allowing for clinically specific diagnoses that could lead to improved care and outcomes for persons born with atypical sex development.
+They wanted a term that was less politicized--not everyone born with an intersex variation wanted to associate with intersex activism.
+They also wanted a term that could help distinguish among a variety of medical conditions, allowing for clinically specific diagnoses that could lead to improved care and outcomes for persons with atypical biological sex traits.

 In their 2008 report, Feder and Karkazis, who have been active in the movement to reform medical treatment of intersex conditions, explain their reasons for cautiously embracing the new terminology, disorders of sex development (DSD):